THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 - Malware Emails: This happens when a thief sends you an email with a link that you click on.
 The link installs a virus or trojan on your computer and then tracks and records when you enter your credit card number.
 In some cases, it will just track the sites you visit and the thief will then send a phishing email that looks like it came from a company you deal with.

 - Untrustworthy People: When you give your credit card to your server at the restaurant or your social security number to the receptionist at the doctor’s office, they turn around and use that information against you, if they are untrustworthy.

 - Data Breaches: This happens when a company you have transacted business with is hacked into and the data they store is stolen.

-Tips To Prevent Identity Theft
+12 Critical Tips To Help Prevent Identity Theft

 So now that you know various ways thieves go about stealing your identity, what do you do?
 You might think of only using cash for purchases and limiting who you give your personal information to.
 These are a good start but there are other options you can use as well which I highlight below.